nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/how-to-publish-a-news-feature-in-workspaces.md

 ### News document type

-It is composed of a title&nbsp;that can be edited using a HTML Widget.
-The HTML widget in Nuxeo applications has the ability to upload pictures for the rich content, providing the target type has the "files" schema: this one will be added to our `News` type.&nbsp;
+It is composed of a title that can be edited using a HTML Widget.
+The HTML widget in Nuxeo applications has the ability to upload pictures for the rich content, providing the target type has the "files" schema: this one will be added to our `News` type.

 When they are published, `News` must be sorted by their publishing date.
 Considering what "publishing" means here, the publishing date is the time when it was approved.
-We will store that information on the default Dublin Core field `dc:valid` , which accepts a date.&nbsp;
+We will store that information on the default Dublin Core field `dc:valid` , which accepts a date.

 **News tab**